itinstructor/OregonTrailAdventure/README.md

 8. Navigate the trail successfully to achieve your dreams in the American West.

-Remember, keep an eye on your health, make choices, and travel to Oregon.
+Remember, keep an eye on your health, make good choices, and travel successfully to Oregon City.
 Good luck!

 # Plan of Attack
 Let's create a simple text-based "Oregon Trail" game in Python with a command-line interface.
 In this game, travelers will make choices as they embark on their journey.
 Here's an overview:

 1. Create a folder for your project and place the following Python files inside it:

-   - `main.py` (for the game menu)
+   - `main_menu.py` (for the game menu)
    - `start.py` (the starting location)
    - `river.py` (river crossing location)
    - `desert.py` (desert location)